-Lymph nodes are small, bean-sized glands that are found throughout the body and makeup part of the lymphatic fluid circulation system.
+Lymph nodes are small, bean-sized glands that are found throughout the body.
+They are part of the lymphatic fluid circulation system.
 Lymphatic fluid is a clear fluid that leaks out of blood vessels.
-In order for the body to keep the blood volume constant, lymphatic fluid is collected and returned to the blood via the lymphatic circulation.
+For your body to keep the blood volume constant, lymphatic fluid is collected and returned to the blood via the lymphatic circulation.
 Lymph nodes are connected to each other by small lymph vessels that move the lymphatic fluid.

-Before returning the lymphatic fluid to the blood, lymph nodes clean the fluid, looking for possible infection-causing germs (bacteria, viruses, etc.).
+Lymph nodes clean the fluid, looking for infection-causing germs (bacteria, viruses, etc.).
+Then they return the lymphatic fluid to the blood.
 Most people can remember having swollen "glands" under their neck when they had an infection.
 Those "glands" were swollen lymph nodes that were reacting to the infection.
-In most cancers, this network of lymph nodes is one of the first areas to which cancer can spread.
-However, in Hodgkin lymphoma, the cancer arises from the lymph nodes themselves.
+In most cancers, this network of lymph nodes is one of the first areas where cancer can spread.
+However, in Hodgkin lymphoma, the cancer starts in the lymph nodes themselves.

-Clusters of lymph nodes exist in certain parts of the body, like the neck, the underarm, and the groin.
-There are also specific organs in the body that are considered part of the lymphatic system, like the spleen and the tonsils.
+Groups of lymph nodes exist in some parts of the body, like the neck, the underarm, and the groin.
+There are organs in the body that are part of the lymphatic system, like the spleen and the tonsils.
 Small amounts of lymph tissue can also be found in almost every other organ in the body.
 While there are certain areas in the body where lymph nodes are often found, the arrangement and number of these lymph nodes is different from person to person.

 What is Hodgkin Lymphoma?

 Hodgkin lymphoma is a cancer of lymph nodes and lymphatic tissue.
 It is named after the pathologist who first described the disease in 1832, Dr. Thomas Hodgkin.
-There are about 8,110cases of Hodgkin lymphoma diagnosed yearly in the United States.
-Hodgkin lymphoma occurs slightly more in men and much more frequently in Caucasians and Hispanic men.
-Hodgkin lymphoma most commonly affects people ages 15 to 40 (especially those in their 20s) and those over the age of 55 (Pediatric Hodgkin lymphoma is discussed separately).
+Each year, about 8,830 new cases of Hodgkin lymphoma are diagnosed in the United States.
+Hodgkin lymphoma occurs slightly more in men and much more often in Caucasians and Hispanic men.
+Hodgkin lymphoma most commonly affects people ages 15 to 40 (especially those in their 20s) and people over the age of 55 (Pediatric Hodgkin lymphoma is discussed separately).

 There are other types of lymphomas besides Hodgkin lymphoma, known as non-Hodgkin lymphomas.
 Although non-Hodgkin lymphomas are also a cancer of the lymph nodes, they act differently and are treated differently.
-Hodgkin lymphoma occurs when infection-fighting cells in the lymph nodes begin to grow out of control and compress nearby tissues or spread throughout the body via the lymphatic circulation.
-Hodgkin lymphoma is distinguished from the other types of lymphomas by the way it looks under a microscope and by the way it grows and spreads.
+Hodgkin lymphoma happens when infection-fighting cells in the lymph nodes begin to grow out of control and press against nearby tissues or spread through the body via the lymphatic circulation.
+Hodgkin lymphoma is different from other lymphomas by the way it looks under a microscope and by the way it grows and spreads.